UrbanInstitute/right-moves/_site/README.md

 	- Additionally, I would test if these files are placed early in the sequence, if they would still cause the same problems.

 ## Webflow Animations that appear to not be functioning or called.

+(note: this isn't a necessarily a problem, but rather an FYI)

 At the end of the project, it may make sense to remove these from the html of the includes, since we don't really know why they're there and what they are doing.
 My belief is that they're artifacts of some other part of John's design proces.
 He might have info if you explain to him where its happening.